sparkfun/SparkFun_RTK_mosaic-X5/docs/hardware_assembly.md

 <div markdown>

-The USB port to the mosaic-X5 can be used to configure the module through an IP port, serial communication to stream the GNSS data, and access the SD card as a mass storage device.
+The USB port to the mosaic-X5 can be used to configure the module through an IP port, for serial communication to stream the GNSS data, and access the SD card as a mass storage device.
 To connect to the mosaic-X5, users only need to plug a USB-C cable into the `CONFIG MOSAIC` USB port and their computer.

 <figure markdown>
 [![mosaic-X5 USB connection](./assets/img/hookup_guide/assembly-usb-mosaic.jpg){ width="400" }](./assets/img/hookup_guide/assembly-usb-mosaic.jpg "Click to enlarge")